PermanentOrg/sftp-qa/README.md

 *You can change the number to reduce or increase the number of files and consequently the resulting size.

+*NB: Using `aws s3 cp s3://permanent-repos/test_files/critical-path.zip`, the files in `./test-tree/misc/variety/files.zip` were first downloaded from Permanent aws (authentication necessary for access, ask Permanent admins).
+It's crucial to note that these test files may have changed in their original source (Permanent aws), so if there must be synchronicity, make sure to verify.
+Furthermore, these files are identical to those used in https://github.com/PermanentOrg/functional-test for testing.
+However, the variety files don't actually HAVE to match the ones from the original source for these tests to work; in fact, they can be just about any decent combination of standard files.*

 ##### *Variety upload test*